oudiglearn/olcinnovate-github/Group 1 - Collaborative Design/SYLLABUS.md

 Course
-Meeting Time and Location:_As listed in oZone.
-If all online, please write ‘online’._
+Meeting Time and Location: _Online_

-Course Prerequisite:_As listed in oZone.
-If there are not any course prerequisites, please write ‘none’._
+Course Prerequisite: _None_

-Course Delivery:_Traditon, Online, Blended,
+Course Delivery: _Traditon, Online, Blended, Flipped_
-Flipped_

 ** **

-Course Description:_In about five sentences, describewhy this course exists, what will be covered, and how it fits into the rest of the field/area’s curriculum.
+Course Description: _In about five sentences, describewhy this course exists, what will be covered, and how it fits into the rest of the field/area’s curriculum.
 Please reference the Course Description as listed in the Course Catalog and on oZone._

 ** **

-Course Goals:_What are the general outcomes the course designed to achieve?
+Course Goals: _What are the general outcomes the course designed to achieve?
 How will they contribute to the students professionally?
 Course goals are usually broad and general._

-Learning Outcomes:
-_Learning outcomes are specific and measurable.
+Learning Outcomes: _Learning outcomes are specific and measurable.
 They specify, at the minimum, what students are expected to **know** and be able to **demonstrate** upon successful completion of the course.
 Think of the kinds of evidence you can collect to assess student learning._

-_ _

 ·
-_Use _[_Bloom’s taxonomy_](http://www.teachthought.com/learning/249-blooms-taxonomy-verbs-for-critical-thinking/)_ to identify the focus of your learning outcomes, then select appropriate and measurable action verbs such as **“compare and contrast,” “evaluate,” “employ,” and “analyze.”**  _
+_Use Bloom’s taxonomy (http://www.teachthought.com/learning/249-blooms-taxonomy-verbs-for-critical-thinking/) to identify the focus of your learning outcomes, then select appropriate and measurable action verbs such as **“compare and contrast,” “evaluate,” “employ,” and “analyze.”**  _

 ·